How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 • During a scheduled performance review

-• When you receive a job offer from another company (even if you don’t want to leave)
+• When you receive a job offer from another company

 • When you’ve taken on additional responsibilities not reflected in your current pay